 (helping GEORGE on with his jacket)

-Where’s your faith?
+George, where’s your faith?

 GEORGE

-The theater hasn’t broken even in a year.
+It hasn’t broken even in a year.

 BELLA